 |Additional services||–||Relationship manager||Relationship manager|

-It has a low forex fee on one hand, and it charges high CFD fees on other hand.
-City Index has no withdrawal fee but it charges high inactivity fees after one year.
+It has a low forex fee on the one hand, and it charges high CFD fees on the other hand.
+It has no withdrawal fee, but it charges high inactivity fees after one year.

 City Index fee snapshot